-The following sporting activities can be undertaken in SCA 2 primarily in Council sport parks.
+The following sporting activities can be undertaken in Catchment 2 primarily in Council sport parks.

 - 1. AFL

 - 2. baseball

 - 3. basketball and indoor sports

 - 4. BMX

-- cricket
+- 5. cricket

-- football (soccer)
+- 6. football (soccer)

 - 7. greyhound racing

 - 8. lawn bowls

 - 9. netball

 - 10. rugby league

-Sports Park Plans
+Sports Park Master Plans

-Sports park plans have been developed for the following sports parks:
+Master plans have been developed for the following sports parks1:

-- 1. John Frederick Park has an adopted plan master plan - Redland Baseball Park has a master plan in development (2011) - Degen Road PCYC is a parkland under lease to a notfor-profit sporting and youth organisation - Degen Road Park is parkland under lease to a not-forprofit sporting organisations
+- 1. John Frederick Park has an adopted plan master plan - 2.
+Keith Surridge Park does not have a park master plan - Degen Road PCYC is a parkland under lease to a notfor-profit sporting and youth organisation - 4.
+Degen Road Park is parkland under lease to a not-forprofit sporting organisations - 5.
+Redland Baseball Park has a master plan in development (2011)